On the Picard group scheme of the moduli stack of stable pointed curves

 Let us now prove part \eqref{T:mainThm2}.
 Since $S$ is connected, we have that $\un{\Lambda_{g,n}}(S)=\Lambda_{g,n}$.
 By the definition of the morphisms $\ov P_{g,n}(S)$ and $\Phi_{g,n}^S$, we have the following commutative diagram

 where the first row is exact (see \cite[Chap.
 8, Prop.
 4]{BLR}).
 We now conclude using that $\Phi_{g,n}^S(S)$ is an isomorphism by part \eqref{T:mainThm1}. \end{proof}

-\begin{rmk} Without the assumption of the Main Theorem (namely that $S$ is a $\bbZ[1/2]$-scheme or that $g\leq 5$), the proof of the Main Theorem gives that the tautological $S$-morphism $\Phi_{g,n}^S$ is an open and closed embedding.
+\begin{rmk} Without the assumption of Theorem A (namely that $S$ is a $\bbZ[1/2]$-scheme or that $g\leq 5$), the proof of Theorem A gives that the tautological $S$-morphism $\Phi_{g,n}^S$ is an open and closed embedding.
 Moreover, $\Pi_S:\PIC_{\Mgb^S/S}\to S$ is unramified (by Corollary \ref{C:Pico}) and we have an isomorphism of $S$-groups schemes

 However, we do not know how to prove in this case that the unramified group scheme $\Pi_S^{\tau}:\PIC^{\tau}_{\Mgb^S/S}\to S$ is trivial. \end{rmk}